MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/08-OrgData-Create-AAD-App.md

 - Create an Azure Active Directory (AAD) app registration so that Microsoft Graph can access organizational data and bring it into the app.
 - Add permissions to the app registration so that it can read and write chat messages and read files.
-- Locate "team" and "channel" IDs from Microsoft Teams that are needed to send messages to a specific channel.
+- Locate `team` and `channel` Ids from Microsoft Teams that are needed to send chat messages to a specific channel.
 - Update the project's `.env` file with values from your AAD app registration.

 Enhance user productivity by integrating organizational data — including emails, files, chats, and calendar events — directly into your custom applications.
 By leveraging Microsoft Graph APIs and Azure Active Directory, you can seamlessly retrieve and display relevant data within your apps, reducing the need for users to switch contexts.
 Whether it's referencing an email sent to a customer, reviewing a Teams message, or accessing a file, users can quickly find the information they need without leaving your app, streamlining their decision-making process.